 Be smart.
 When things are too good to be true, they probably are.

-Besides clarity, many people get obsessed with a diamond’s color unnecessarily.
+Besides clarity, many consumers also get overly obsessed about a diamond’s color grade.
 Continue reading to find out the truth about diamond color and learn insights that most jewelers would never tell you…